quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 Note that this can make it difficult to match logs from different vantage points with each other.
-For example, from the client side, it is easy to log connections with version negotiation or stateless retry in the same trace, while on the server they would most likely be logged in separate traces.
+For example, from the client side, it is easy to log connections with version negotiation or retry in the same trace, while on the server they would most likely be logged in separate traces.
 Servers can take extra efforts (and keep additional state) to keep these events combined in a single trace however (for example by also matching connections on their four-tuple instead of just the connection ID).

 # QUIC and HTTP/3 fields